Products of manifolds with fibered corners: Relation to other theories

 As shown in \cite{Kmb}, the many body compactification is functorial with respect to \emph{admissible} linear maps, meaning $f : V \to W$ satisfies $f^\inv(\cS_W) \subset \cS_V$, with such $f$ extending to b-maps $\mbf f : \mb V \to \mb W$.
 If in addition $f(\cS_V) = \cS_W$ --- what is called in \cite{Kmb} an \emph{admissible quotient} --- then $\mbf f$ is a b-fibration and satisfies the conditions to be a morphism in the category of interior minimal fibered corners.
 Indeed, the restriction of the lifted map splits as a product with respect to \eqref{E:mbfaces} and \eqref{E:mbbasefaces}.

-It is clear that the stratified space associated to $\mb V$ by collapsing the fibers of all boundary fibrations except the interior is the radial compactification $\ol V$, with principal stratum $V$, and (closed) singular strata consisting of the boundaries $\pa \ol S$ of the subspaces in $\cS_V$, the links of which are the normal quotients $\ol{V/S}$ with strata $\pa\ol{S'/S}$ for $S'>S$.
+It is clear that the stratified space associated to $\mb V$ by collapsing the fibers of all boundary fibrations (we do not collapse the fibers over the interior) is the radial compactification $\ol V$, with principal stratum $V$, and (closed) singular strata consisting of the boundaries $\pa \ol S$ of the subspaces in $\cS_V$, the links of which are the normal quotients $\ol{V/S}$ with strata $\pa\ol{S'/S}$ for $S'>S$.
 In this category, a natural alternative to the usual product of $\ol V$ and $\ol W$ as stratified spaces (which does not resolve to a many body compactification of a vector space) is the space $\ol {V\times W}$ with closed singular strata $\pa(\ol{S\times T})$ for $(S,T) \in \cS_V\times \cS_W$, the resolution of which is the many body compactification $\mb{V\times W}$.

-Note that, as spheres, the closed singular strata $\pa(\ol{S\times T})$ are homeomorphic to the topological joins $\pa\ol S \star \pa \ol T$ of the singular strata of the factors, a property which generalizes to the interior minimal fibered corners setting since $\bfb H \jtimes_{\tmin} \bfb G$ has associated stratified space the join $\strat B_H \star \strat B_G$ of the stratified spaces associated to $\bfb H$ and $\bfb G$ as a consequence of the results of \S\ref{S:equiv}.
+Note that, as spheres, the closed singular strata $\pa(\ol{S\times T})$ are homeomorphic to the topological joins $\pa\ol S \star \pa \ol T$ of the singular strata of the factors, a property which generalizes to the interior minimal fibered corners setting since $\bfb G \jtimes_{\tmin} \bfb H$ has associated stratified space the join $\strat B_G \star \strat B_H$ of the stratified spaces associated to $\bfb G$ and $\bfb H$ as a consequence of the results of \S\ref{S:equiv}.